Angkasapuri: Angkasapuri Media City

 On 26 October 2022, the ninth Prime Minister of Malaysia, Datuk Seri Ismail Sabri Yaakob launched a new media city building in the complex named the Angkasapuri Media City (Angkasapuri Kota Media).

-Features
+Structure

 Angkasapuri Broadcasting Centre is located in the jurisdictional area of Kuala Lumpur City Hall.
 The building was erected with a height of 10-floors above an area of about 33 acres, at the junction of Kuala Lumpur - Port Klang Federal Highway and New Pantai Expressway (NPE).
 The main entrance of the complex faces the NPE.